Big East Conference (1979–2013): Football expansion

-About a decade after the conference's inception, Big East members decided to become a major football conference and thus added five schools including Rutgers, Miami, Temple, Virginia Tech, and West Virginia – though only Miami would be offered full all-sports membership immediately.
+About a decade after the conference's inception, Big East members decided to become a major football conference.
+As only Boston College, Syracuse and Pittsburgh were playing football at the Division 1-A level, the Big East added five schools including Rutgers, Miami, Temple, Virginia Tech, and West Virginia – though only Miami would be offered full all-sports membership immediately.
 The inaugural Big East football season launched in 1991.
 West Virginia and Rutgers were offered admission to the Big East as full members starting in the 1995–96 academic year, and Notre Dame, committed to its football independence, was offered a non-football membership effective the same year.
+In 1994, the Big East gave Connecticut a four-year window to upgrade its football program to Division 1-A, with the school officially applying to the conference in 1999.
+After joining Division 1-A as an independent in 2000, the school was expected to join the rest of the Big East on a full-fledged basis in football in 2005.
 Virginia Tech would be forced to wait until 2000–01 for full admission, and Temple remained a football-only member until 2004, when it was voted out of the conference due to poor attendance figures, lack of playing success, and inadequate facilities.

 Turmoil and realignment

 Some have argued that the unusual structure of the Big East, with the "football" and "non-football" schools, led to instability in the conference.
 In 2003, the ongoing press reports of tensions between the football schools and the basketball-only schools finally exploded into a months-long public tug-of-war between the Big East and the Atlantic Coast Conference over several Big East members.
 The result was that three Big East schools—Virginia Tech, Miami and Boston College—moved to the ACC, while five schools moved to the Big East from Conference USA—Louisville, Cincinnati, South Florida, Marquette, and DePaul.
+Connecticut joined the Big East as a football playing member in 2004, one year earlier than originally planned.

-The addition of the three football schools, along with Big East non-football member Connecticut moving up to the Big East football conference, ensured that the league would keep the minimum eight teams needed to keep its BCS bid.
+The addition of the three football schools and Connecticut, ensured that the league would keep the minimum eight teams needed to keep its BCS bid.
 In addition, two traditional basketball teams, DePaul and Marquette, were added to gain the Chicago and Milwaukee television markets and help the already solid basketball status of the conference.

 Meanwhile, Loyola University Maryland (then Loyola College in Maryland) also joined the Big East as an associate member in women's lacrosse for the 2005–06 academic year.